Mario Kart DS: Critical response

 The online mode, a first for Nintendo, was regarded as a groundbreaking addition but limited by simplistic matchmaking, lack of communication, and restricted track selection.
 Despite these flaws, it was praised for smooth performance and accessibility.
 Williams noted the ease of connecting but criticized the lack of a lobby system and four-player limit.
 Satterfield and 1Up.coms Jeremy Parish lamented the cumbersome friend code system and inability to add opponents post-race.
 Chapman and Game Informers Matt Helgeson appreciated the simplicity but wished for more features like online Battle mode.
 Shepperd found the four-player limit sparse compared to local play.

 The 16 new tracks were deemed among the series' best, with designs like Waluigi Pinball, Airship Fortress, and Tick-Tock Clock being praised for their creativity.
 The retro tracks, while evoking nostalgia, had a more mixed reception.
 Shane Bettenhausen of EGM ranked the new tracks among the best ever, while Bedigian noted the retro tracks' 3D upgrades but called the Game Boy Advance tracks visually lacking.
 Bramwell praised the new tracks' adrenaline-charged design and the retro tracks' polished remakes, though Bettenhausen found the retro selection uneven.

 The mix of classic power-ups and new additions was considered well-balanced, adding strategic depth without unbalancing the game.
 Calvert and Williams highlighted the Blooper and Bullet Bill for their strategic impact.
 Ben Silverman of GameRevolution noted the lack of new defensive items but found the arsenal effective.
 Wales appreciated the Blooper's novelty and the slipstream mechanic's tactical value.

 The graphics and audio received mixed responses.
 Shepperd praised the near-Nintendo 64 quality visuals, while Satterfield noted the blocky, plain aesthetics compared to PlayStation Portable games.
 Bedigian criticized the sound quality and overabundant effects, but Brendan loved the atmospheric track music and character catchphrases.

-By the end of the game's debut week in the United States, 112,000 people purchased it, of which 52,000 of them had logged onto Nintendo Wi-Fi Connection to play against other people over the Internet.
+By the end of the game's debut week in the United States, 112,000 people purchased it, of which 52,000 had logged onto Nintendo Wi-Fi Connection to play against other people over the Internet.
 Mario Kart DS received Editors' Choice awards from IGN and GameSpot.
 The game was nominated by GameSpot for several Best of 2005 awards, including Best Multiplayer Game, Best Driving Game, and Best DS Game, winning the lattermost.
 The game received G-Phorias Best Handheld Game award.
 IGN gave the game the awards for Best Racing/Driving Game.
 During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Kart DS in the categories of "Racing Game of the Year" and "Outstanding Achievement in Online Gameplay".
 GamesRadar named Mario Kart DS the best DS game of all time, beating out Pokémon Black and White (2nd) and Grand Theft Auto: Chinatown Wars (3rd).